fusion-energy/cad_to_dagmc/README.md

 ```

-# Install using Conda and pip
+# Install using Conda

-This example uses Conda to install some dependencies that are not available via PyPi.
+This example uses Conda to install the package which is typically slower than the Mamba install option

 Create a new conda environment
 ```bash